COVID-19 SAFETY PLAN (Issue 1) - HADARCIssue 1: 12 October 2020

 The toilets at Mount Colah are open for use however, in the interests of safety, members and visitors are requested to minimise the use of these facilities.

 Members and visitors must sign-in on entry to the meeting with their name and contact details (phone or email) in a register kept for the purpose of COVID tracing.

-The Secretary will keep this register for a period of 1 month and will only disclose details in the register when required to lawful authority.
+The Secretary will keep this register for a period of 1 month and will only disclose details in the register when required by lawful authority.
 The Club will cooperate with NSW Health if contacted in relation to a positive case of COVID-19 associated with the Club and its meetings at Mount Colah,

 The register is separate to the normal attendance book.